 several different sources, and include information about the original

-source of the post in an `` element.
-A new setting under
+source of the post in an `

 **Syndication –> Options** allows you to control what FeedWordPress